LunarG/VulkanTools/vktrace/vktrace.md

  - VKTRACE_PMB_ENABLE

-    VKTRACE_PMB_ENABLE enables tracking of PMB if its value is 1.
+    VKTRACE_PMB_ENABLE enables tracking of PMB if its value is 1 or 2.
 Other values disable PMB tracking.
-If this environment variable is not set, PMB tracking is enabled.
+Currently 2 is only used to enable using external host memory extension and memory write watch to capture PMB on Windows platform.
+If this environment variable is not set, PMB tracking is enabled, same as setting VKTRACE_PMB_ENABLE to 1.
 When creating a trace using client/server mode, set this variable to 0 when starting the client if you wish to disable PMB tracking.

  - VKTRACE_PAGEGUARD_ENABLE_READ_PMB